Hampstead hoax: Response

-A police search of the local school (Christchurch Primary) and church for the secret rooms where the children said babies were killed found that the rooms did not exist.
+A police search of the school (Christchurch Primary) and church for the secret rooms where the children said babies were killed found that the rooms did not exist.
 None of the other children whom the two children had named as abuse victims made similar accusations.
 Some of the sites given by the children as locations of abuse did not exist, and none of the Metropolitan Police officers whom the children had named as members of the cult were found to exist.

 The children recanted and told police that they had been forced to make the allegations by their mother and her partner, Abraham Christie, in a process that a judge would later refer to as 'torture'.
 According to Judge Justice Pauffley:

 There is every reason to conclude that over the course of the four weeks spent abroad last summer, the children's minds were filled with ever more elaborate, fantastical and sexually explicit stories. … It was part of a deliberate plan by Mr Christie and Ms Draper.

 Police were unable to prosecute Christie and Draper because the psychological abuse had happened in another country – Morocco – where they were on holiday.

 Draper continued to sue her ex-husband for custody of the children and recruited Sabine McNeill to help her.
 In a podcast about the hoax, Alexi Mostrous describes McNeill as a 76-year-old German former scientist who had moved to Britain and, having convinced herself that the family courts were not acting in the best interests of parents, became a McKenzie friend, advising people without lawyers representing themselves in court.

 In early 2015, McNeill took videos of police interviews of the children describing the satanic ritual abuse, a list of the alleged abusers' names, and other confidential information from Draper's case, and posted it all on the internet, specifically on Henry Curteis's The Tap Blog.
 The videos went viral.